Cross-platform C SDK logo

 type

-Type of object to write.
+Type of the object to write.

 dbind_default ()

-Set the default value of a field.
+Sets the default value of a field.

 void